5 ways you can support your employees' mental health

 Mental Health First Aid (MHFA) in the workplace training is a fundamental investment into the health and wellbeing of your team and company.
 Commit to helping your managers help your people and let the experts educate your team on how to spot the signs in the workplace, as well as tools for support.

-Remember to tell your team who's been trained in MHFA so they know who to turn to for extra guidance.
-Find out more about providing MHFA training here.
+Remember to tell (and regularly remind) your team who's a trained Mental Health First Aider, so they'll know who to turn to for extra guidance.

 5. Be the leader you needed